Home Early

 Stoned Circus KC Star 2

 The photo was taken in my studio.
-Johnny Isom decided to hold my SG for the picture.
+Johnny Isom held my SG for the picture.

 Rich VanSant was only there for the photo; he didn't play in the reunion band.

 In September 2004, I got a call from John Isom.
-I'd met John, and sat in with his band, Johnny I and the Receders, a couple of times, because Jim Wilson was/is playing with them and invited me to come on out.
-He asked me to consider playing in the reunion of the Stoned Circus.
-At first I declined because they were practicing Monday nights, which was also the Nigun Orchestra rehearsal night.
-But we got it worked out.
+I'd met John and sat in with his band, Johnny I and the Receders, a couple of times, because Jim Wilson was/is playing with them and invited me to come on out.

 The reason I was asked to participate is that they could not find their original bassist, Buddy Haney.